 If you would rather have your diamond or gemstone share center stage with your band, consider incorporating an engraving or intricate design paired with the simple setting.

 There's a good reason why the saying "less is more" has stuck around.
-While trends come and go, a minimalistic piece is bound to stand the test of time and become a treasured heirloom piece.
-There's nothing more special than a ring that not only symbolizes your own love story, but one that represents your future loved ones' stories, too.
+While trends come and go, a minimalistic piece is bound to stand the test of time and become a treasured heirloom.
+There's nothing more special than a ring that not only symbolizes your own love story but also represents your future loved ones' stories, too.

-- What is the most important factor to consider when selecting a simple engagement ring?
-"When looking for a simple engagement ring, the color of the diamond should be the priority of the 4 Cs," Hung recommends.
+What is the most important factor to consider when selecting a simple engagement ring?